reown-com/appkit/readme.md

 ## Development workflow

+1. Install deps across all packages by running `npm install` from the root
-1. Run `npm run dev` within `packages/core` to bundle in watch mode
+2. Run `npm run dev` within `packages/core` to bundle in watch mode
-2. Run `npm run dev` within `examples/html` to start local preview on localhost:8080
+3. Run `npm run dev` within `examples/html` to start local preview on localhost:8080
-3. Changes in `packages/core` are re-built automatically, so just refresh html example page to reflect them
+4. Changes in `packages/core` are re-built automatically, so just refresh html example page to reflect them

 ## Suggested VSCode extensions